mbailey/notes/docs/software/apps/browsers/bookmarklets.md

 ## How to Install a Bookmarklet

+The simplest way is to **drag an HTML link to your browser's bookmarks bar** but if one is not provided you can follow these steps:

 1. **Open Your Web Browser:** Start by launching the browser where you want the bookmarklet.

 2. **Show Bookmarks Bar:** Make sure the bookmarks bar is visible.
 Enable it in the browser’s settings or use a shortcut like `Ctrl+Shift+B` (Windows/Linux) or `Command+Shift+B` (Mac).